DSACMS/.github/README.md

 ## Authors and Maintainers

 For more information about our Authors and maintainers, see [MAINTAINERS.md](MAINTAINERS.md).
-A full list of [contributors](https://github.com/cmsgov/cmsgov-example-repo/graphs/contributors?type=a) can be found on GitHub.
+A full list of [contributors](https://github.com/cmsgov/cmsgov-example-repo/graphs/contributors?type=a) can be found on [https://github.cms.gov/$USERNAME/$REPONAME/graphs/contributors](https://github.cms.gov/$USERNAME/$REPONAME/graphs/contributors).

 ## Public domain